izikeros/blog/content/posts/notes/python_convert_docstring_styles.md

 ```

 Input/output docstring style parameters: "javadoc", "reST", "numpydoc", "google" (default is "reST").
-The input can be also `auto` for style autodetection.
+The input can be also `auto` for style auto-detection.

-You might want to limit opertation to only coversion by using option `-t, --convert`.
+You might want to limit operation to only conversion by using option `-t, --convert`.
 With this option existing docstrings will be converted but Pyment won't create missing ones.

 # References: